khalillab/large-cage/README.md

     conda create -n large-cage numpy scipy snakemake conda activate large-cage

+A version freeze of the conda environment is also provided in the `conda.yaml` file and can be used to install the requirements:

+    conda env create --file conda.yaml
+    conda activate large-cage

 Or through `pip` using the system's python interpreter:

     python3 -m pip install numpy scipy snakemake